Carolina Integrative Psychotherapy, Inc.

 services provided

-• Individual, couple, or family sessions (waitlist)
+• Individual, couple, or family sessions (wait list)

 • DBT Skills Training for families & friends and couples.

-• Standard DBT Skills Groups for individuals (waitlist)
+• Standard DBT Skills Groups for individuals (wait list)

 • DBT for Couples Training-Consult Team, supervision and consultation